-When you roll your ankle it is possible to suffer a ligament sprain, muscle strain or both at the same time.
-Below is a quick reference to help you understand the difference between the 2 types of injuries.
-Ultimately, your best option for either injury is to seek medical attention from a qualified professional, such as a Physical Therapist, to ensure a proper diagnosis and subsequent treatment plan.
+**Keep in mind, your best option is to always seek medical attention from a qualified professional, such as a Physical Therapist, to ensure a proper diagnosis and subsequent treatment plan.

 A sprain is an injury to a ligament.
 Ligaments are pieces of tissue that connect bone to bone and provide stability to our joints.
 They are not capable of contracting like a muscle, so once they are torn or stretched they cannot regain their previous level of tension.
 We need our ligaments to stay functioning properly to prevent excessive movement and instability in areas that we do not want it.

-Sprains occur when excessive force is applied to a joint, such as landing a jump wrong causing the ankle to roll.
+Sprains occur when excessive force is applied to a joint, such as when landing a jump wrong.
 If the stress is too high for the supportive tissues to handle, it will either stretch out too far or tear.
 This can then set off the inflammatory process which affects normal functioning.

 Sprains are classified by 3 grades of injury.
 As you can imagine, the type of treatment and healing time for each grade will vary based on the extent of the injury.